Spark-clustering-notebook/SOM-MR-2/README.md

 	1-Tugdual Sarazin, Mustapha Lebbah, Hanane Azzag: Biclustering using Spark-MapReduce.
 IEEE BigData Conference 2014:58-60 2- Tugdual Sarazin, Hanane Azzag, and Mustapha Lebbah.
 2014.
 SOM Clustering Using Spark-MapReduce.
 In Proceedings of the 2014 IEEE International Parallel & Distributed Processing Symposium Workshops (IPDPSW '14).
 IEEE Computer Society, Washington, DC, USA, 1727-1734.
 DOI=10.1109/IPDPSW.2014.192

+         -Part of this work was done with Altic and Smokewatchers

 	- The code is a research product and is provided without any expressed or implied warranty.
 There is no warranty of any kind concerning the